 Objective and investment policy

-The fund aims to provide a combination of capital growth and income to deliver a return that is higher than that of the global investment grade corporate bond market over any five-year period.
+The fund aims to provide a combination of capital growth and income while considering environmental, social and governance (ESG) factors, and seeks to achieve a higher ESG rating than the global high yield market.

 Investment policy and strategy

-Core investment: At least 80% of the fund is invested in investment grade bonds issued by companies from anywhere in the world, including emerging markets*, and denominated in any currency.
+Core investment: At least 80% of the fund is invested in lower quality bonds, denominated in any currency, and issued by companies from anywhere in the world, including emerging markets.

-Other investment: The fund also invests in bonds issued by governments, corporate high yield bonds, cash and assets that can be turned quickly into cash.
+Other investments: The fund may also invest in asset-backed securities, contingent convertible debt securities and cash or assets that can be turned quickly into cash.

-Strategy in brief: The investment manager selects investments based on an assessment of macroeconomic factors such as economic growth, interest rates and inflation.
+Strategy in brief: The investment approach is based on an in-depth analysis of corporate bonds and their issuers, combined with an assessment of macroeconomic factors such as economic growth, interest rates and inflation.

 Risks associated with the fund